With a little tidying up here and there, you can make your finances look sharp this spring.

 Gather your insurance policies, tenancy agreement or mortgage documents and other contracts and file them together in a safe place.
 This way, you can find them quickly should you ever need them.

 You probably don’t need paper-based bills and bank statements, so it’s a good idea to go paperless wherever you can.
 Aside from making things simpler, many companies offer paperless discounts and online-only offers, which means you could lower your bills or get an exclusive deal in the bargain.
 Just remember to stay safe online by always setting strong passwords.
-Always shred any documents with personal details (or use a black marker to blot out your information) before you toss them.
+Always shred any documents with personal details (or use a black marker to blot out your information) before you throw them away.

 Take the maintenance out of bill payments